-More than 100 years ago, before the time of modern construction equipment, the Bergen Line opened.
+More than 100 years ago, before the time of modern construction equipment, the Bergen Railway opened.
 That is, the railway that crosses the Norwegian mountains to connect the country’s two largest cities, Oslo and Bergen.

 You’ll see an endless expanse of wild nature.
 And it’s calling for you to head out.

-Today this is a hugely popular bicycle route, going through a string of stunning vistas all the way downhill to the fjord at Flåm, 50 kilometres to the northwest
+Today, this is a hugely popular bicycle route, going through a string of stunning vistas all the way downhill to the fjord at Flåm 50 kilometres to the northwest.

 Their common denominator is that they have deep roots in history.
 Membership is a mark of quality, as all who apply face rigorous quality tests.
 Only a few ever pass.

-The round trips are a way to combine several of the top hotels, restaurants and activities into a single experience.
-“They are very popular, especially the trips to Trolltunga and Preikestolen,” says Geitle.
+The round trips are a way to combine several of the top hotels, restaurants, and activities into a single experience.
+“They are very popular, especially the trips to Trolltunga and Preikestolen”, says Geitle.
 He refers, of course, to the natural rock formations that are two of Norway’s – indeed, the world’s – most famous natural viewpoints.
 Trolltunga and Preikestolen are both found deep within the untouched Norwegian nature, so they require a little bit of effort to reach (dress code: mountain boots, not high heels).
 Then again, the one-of-a-kind views at the end are all the more rewarding.
 As are the multi course dinners when you return (now the heels are appropriate).

 Back at Finse, the day starts with a good breakfast.
-The bread is freshly baked, and the produce, meats and fish are all local.
+The bread is freshly baked and the produce, meats, and fish are all local.
 If you had lamb or reindeer the night before, then on the way down to Flåm later in the day you’ll pass the farm that delivered it – Haugen Gardsmat.
-Also, on the way, you should take a good, long stop to enjoy your “matpakke” – the traditional Norwegian packed lunch.
+You should also take a good, long stop to enjoy your “matpakke” – the traditional Norwegian packed lunch.
 “We don’t serve lunch at all at Finse.
 It is in the Norwegian spirit that you should get out and enjoy your food in the open.
-On a bike, you’ll get well beyond the watershed before you need to stop for lunch,” says Trygve Norman.
+On a bike, you’ll get well beyond the watershed before you need to stop for lunch”, says Trygve Norman.

-Whereas the modern Bergen Line enters a tunnel after Finse, Rallarvegen follows the old route up to a height of 1343 meters before heading down toward the fjords.
+Whereas the modern Bergen Railway enters a tunnel after Finse, Rallarvegen follows the old route up to a height of 1,343 meters before heading down towards the fjords.
 Don’t worry, though – the trail is manageable for anyone in moderate shape.
-A natural lunch spot is Grønndalen (“the green valley”) by Hallingskeid, the Bergen Line’s next station.
+A natural lunch spot is Grønndalen by Hallingskeid, the Bergen Railway’s next station.

 “By bike, you’ll go down the valley through some 23 hairpin turns.
 You then enter a wonderful cultural landscape.
-The first thing you’ll pass is a goat farm selling cheese, and then you’ll be surrounded by waterfalls in every direction,” says Norman.
+The first thing you’ll pass is a goat farm selling cheese, and then you’ll be surrounded by waterfalls in every direction”, says Norman.
 “Luckily, the valley is spared from being exploited for tourism – it is remarkably authentic.
 We recommend our guests to go straight to Fretheim, keep to their relaxed garden and enjoy a well deserved ‘Rallar beer’”.

-The beer comes from Ægir – the microbrewery in Flåm, one of Norway’s very best.
-“Many of our guests go there for beer tasting,” says Connie Konglevoll, chief of sales at Fretheim hotel.
-While Ægir itself opened just in 2007, “local food” is really nothing new in the area.
+The beer comes from Ægir.
+The microbrewery in Flåm is one of Norway’s very best.
+“Many of our guests go there for beer tasting”, says Connie Konglevoll, chief of sales at Fretheim hotel. Ægir opened in 2007, and local food is really nothing new in the area.
 You’ll get cheese and cured meats from livestock that roam age-old mountain pastures.
 Fruits and wild berries make for juices, cider and jams.
 The recipes are probably as old as the hotel, or older.

 “It is beautifully located at the inner end of the Aurlandsfjord, a side arm of the Sognefjord – framed by tall mountains.
-The nature is stunning,” she says.
+The nature is stunning”, Konglevoll says.
 Nearby is the incredibly narrow Nærøyfjord, which is listed as a UNESCO World Heritage Site.
 “Another place we recommend to visit is Otternes – a wonderful old mountain hamlet where you can relax with food and coffee and just take in the view of the fjord”, Konglevoll adds.